mLaSDI: Multi-stage latent space dynamics identification: mLaSDI

-The first stage of mLaSDI is identical to the GPLaSDI algorithm as described in Section~\ref{sec:Preliminaries}.
-For training data $\pmb U$, we obtain the autoencoder reconstruction of the data from the first stage $\hat{ \pmb U}^{(1)}$, where here the superscript refers to the fact that this is the first stage, rather than the parameter value.
-We also have SINDy coefficients which correspond to the input parameters of our training data.
-So, we can obtain SINDy reconstructions of the training data $\tilde{\pmb U}^{(1)}$ by compressing the initial conditions and solving the ODEs associated to each of the training parameters.
+The first stage of mLaSDI is identical to the LaSDI algorithm described in Section~\ref{sec:Preliminaries}.
+For training data $\pmb{U}$, we obtain an autoencoder reconstruction of training data from the first stage $\hat{ \pmb{U}}_1$.
+We can also obtain SINDy reconstructions of the training data by decoding our SINDy approximations of the latent space dynamics, i.e.

+where the subscript refers to the fact that this is our first stage of training and ${\hat{\pmb{Z}}}$ is our SINDy approximation of the latent trajectories ${{\pmb{Z}}}$.

-After training the first stage, it may be the case that the training data is not reconstructed accurately.
-When this happens, we have no hope of accurately predicting the solution for unseen input parameters.
-With the goal of improving our reconstructions, we consider the residual between the true training data ${\pmb U}^{(1)}$ and the SINDy reconstructions of the training data $\tilde{\pmb U}^{(1)}$
+After training the first stage, it may be the case that the training data is not reconstructed accurately by the SINDy approximation $\tilde{\pmb U}_{1}$.
+When this happens, we have no hope of accurately predicting solutions for unseen input parameters.
+So, with the goal of improving our SINDy reconstruction accuracy, we consider the residual between the true training data ${\pmb U}$ and the SINDy reconstructions of the training data $\tilde{\pmb U}_{1}$,